-Welcome to today's edition of the Rush 24-7 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

-I'm from the uh foreign exchange student wing of the Limbaugh Institute for Advanced Conservative Studies.
+I'm from the foreign exchange student wing of the Limbaugh Institute for Advanced Conservative Studies.

-It's a it's a great program.
+It's a great program.

-Guys like me get to uh come and study here, and in return, President Obama gets to go to France and reauthorize the Patriot Act with his auto pen while everyone's asleep.
+Guys like me get to come and study here, and in return, President Obama gets to go to France and reauthorize the Patriot Act with his auto pen while everyone's asleep.

 It's got a mind of its own.

-That's that's why he's away today.
+That's why he's away today.

-That's Oh, yeah, something something big.
+Oh, yeah, something big.

-But he is gone from the airwaves for the next three hours, so just just think of the show as a as a contressional Twitter account, and and I'm just an inappropriate organ that's managed to hack its way into it.
+So just think of the show as a controgressional Twitter account, and I'm just an inappropriate organ that's managed to hack its way into it.

 June is busting out all over, just like Anthony Wiener's tweeter.